What are the benefits of participating in high school athletics?

 Athletic Team Sports are not paid for through general school funds.
 In fact, these programs are fully dependent on financial contributions from our participating families.
 Please know that a donation is not required to enroll, and families that choose to contribute may do so at any amount.
 However, your donations will help sustain these valuable programs.
 Conversely insufficient funding may result in modification and/or downsizing of our program.
 Our goal is to continue to offer a quality athletics program, and your donation will help support this goal.

 UNI’s athletic program presents an incredible opportunity for our students.
-As such, we’re hoping our new funding model is enough to support a quality athletics program in 2014-2015 and for many years to come.
+As such, we’re hoping our new funding model is enough to support a quality athletics program for many years to come.

 Will there be a pre-season meeting for my son/daughter’s team?